 Meeting or at a Special General Meeting called for that purpose, after fourteen days notice has been sent to the Hon.
 Secretary

-All Affiliated Clubs will accept and abide by BH&DBL rules but if deemed necessary may refer to Bowls England Regulation 9 for guidance.
+All Affiliated Clubs will accept and abide by Bowls England Regulation 9.

 The Competition Secretary will inform offending Clubs of any penalties imposed including any points or scores deducted within 7 days of the match being played.
 He shall copy his decision to the League Management Committee.